-What Does The 'Walking Dead' Flashforward Scene Mean?
-Here's What We Know
+What Does That 'Walking Dead' Flashforward Scene Mean?
+Here's What We Know About The Season 8 Premiere

 In the middle of The Walking Dead Season 8 premiere, as the tensions ran the highest they had all hour with the first mano-a-mano between Rick and Negan, the oddest thing happened.
 We suddenly had a cross cut scene, one that featured Rick Grimes a few years down the line from now.
 His beard is longer and fuller.
 Michonne is thinner and grayer.
 And Carl is older and wiser.
 But what exactly was this weird The Walking Dead flashforward scene, and what exactly does it portend for our heroes?